PrijinThomas/Blog_app/README.md

 The application will automatically:

 - Build the Docker image
-- Start MySQL
+- Start the MySQL container
 - Wait until MySQL is healthy
 - Run Django migrations
 - Start Gunicorn
+- Start Nginx
-- Serve the application through Nginx
+- Serve the application

 ---

-## 4. Access Application
+## 4. Access the Application

 Open: